-We anticipate to put forward a proposal for R&D activities for FY24 to study (a) the cause of significant decrease in collection efficiency we observed in FY21 for Photonis Planacon xp85122-s-HiCE, (b) the gain of Photek MAPMT253 in a 16x16 geometry (as needed for EIC), and (c) cross talk and gain uniformity by means of a full illumination and a complete sensor readout of both Photek and Photonis MCP PMTs.
+We anticipate to put forward a proposal for R&D activities for FY24 to study (a) the cause of significant decrease in collection efficiency we observed in FY21 for Photonis Planacon xp85122-s-HiCE at relative angles between the B-field and the sensor larger than 10°, (b) the gain of Photek MAPMT253 in a 16x16 geometry (as needed for EIC), and (c) cross talk and gain uniformity by means of a full illumination and a complete sensor readout of both Photek and Photonis MCP PMTs.
 These characterizations will mitigate the associated technical and scheduling risks.
-In this respect, the manufacturing of a custom readout board for these high-density channel MCP PMTs (using off-the-shelf electronics) done at NALU and Hawaii University within the eRD103 proposal is critical and must be supported.